The most dazzling festive facades and Christmas lights in London

 Christmas at Kew

-Kew Gardens’ annual festive transformation returns for its tenth anniversary, with the grounds lighting up into a wonderland of sparkling tunnels, dancing waterside reflections and trees drenched in jewel-like displays.
-Work your way around the paths, discovering ArtAV’s magical Starry Night, lit with thousands of twinkling lights, and the ever-popular Fire Garden, alongside an array of immersive installations on your way to the grand finale: the panoramic Palm House light display.
+You’ll also find the ever-popular Fire Garden and an array of immersive installations on your way to the grand finale: the panoramic Palm House light display.
 Independent street food vendors will also be dotted throughout the route, offering festive treats and hot drinks, and Father Christmas will be waiting to say hello.
 It’s a beautiful family outing, and an opportunity to see the historic Kew Gardens through new eyes.

 Kew Gardens, Richmond, London, TW9 3AF